 I remember dad planting oats and soybeans during the late 1990s but by 2000, he had rented most of his farmland to a neighboring farmer.

 Dad continued to build right after retirement.
 Between 1985 and 1990, he put up a chimney and installed a wood-burning stove in the farmhouse dining room.
 He put up another chimney and also installed a wood-burning stove in his workshop.

 Mom and dad also purchased an older house on the East Side of Milwaukee.
 Knowing that my oldest sister Beatrice and her husband with five young children were having a hard time making ends meet, my parents let my sister and her family live in the house paying very little rent.
-Beatrice inherited the house after mom passed away in 2011.
+Beatrice inherited the house after her mom passed away in 2011.